howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 - it should display who posted the link
 - and it should display when it was posted

-Before we modify the `Link` component, we need to write a function that takes a timestamp and converts it to a string that's more user friendly, e.g. `"3 hours ago"`.
+Before you'll modify the `Link` component, let's write a function that takes a timestamp and converts it to a string that's more user friendly, e.g. `"3 hours ago"`.

 <Instruction>